google/ExoPlayer/docs/customization.md

 ~~~
 {: .language-java}

-If however in your app you are instantiating the player with custom renderers,
+If you're instantiating renderers directly, pass a
-then make sure to create the `MediaCodecVideoRenderer` and
+`AsynchronousMediaCodecAdapter.Factory` to the `MediaCodecVideoRenderer` and
-`MediaCodecAudioRenderer` instances passing an
+`MediaCodecAudioRenderer` constructors.
-`AsynchronousMediaCodecAdapter.Factory` to their constructor.

 ## MediaSource customization ##